Repairing an Old Home’s Brick Foundation

-Improving your property’s drainage will go a long way in preserving your home’s foundational integrity.
-To do this, direct rainwater flow away from the foundation rather than toward it.
+As a homeowner, improving your property’s drainage will go a long way in preserving your home’s foundational integrity.
+To do this, you will need to direct the rainwater flow away from the foundation rather than toward it.
 Soil grading and the addition of gutter downspout extenders can help tremendously in this area.

 The Foundation Walls Are Bowing, Heaving, or Collapsing.

 If your foundation walls are bowing, heaving, or collapsing, the likely cause is hydrostatic pressure.
 This is essentially the strain placed on your foundation from the freeze/thaw cycle of moisture in your soil.
 When the pressure from the outside is greater than your aging foundation’s walls can bear, you will begin to see bowing and cracking on the inside.

 Fortunately, there are steps you can take to alleviate this issue in your home’s foundation.
 Our recommended solutions include: